slu-soc5650/week-09/examples/lecture-09.md

     ## [1] "character"

 The output from `class()` tells us that it is a character variable.
-We could also visually assess this by pulling down the `tract` object in our global enviornment tab and looking for the `GEOID` variable.
+We could also visually assess this by pulling down the `tract` object in our global environment tab and looking for the `GEOID` variable.
 After the colon next to it will be an indicator of the type of data the variable contains.
 In this case we see `chr`, meaning it contains character data.
-This is sometimes inpractical in large data sets, however.
+This is sometimes impractical in large data sets, however.
 We can also use `dplyr`'s `glimpse()` function to get similar output:

 ``` r
 glimpse(tracts)